ignaciolarranaga/contracts-example/README.md

 3. If it is the first time you use AWS CDK you will need to [bootstrap it](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_bootstrap) (i.e. `cdk bootstrap aws://ACCOUNT-NUMBER/REGION`).

+4. Next we need to bootstrap the project (i.e. download the dependencies): `npm run bootstrap`

+5. Next build: `npm run build`

-4. Now you have to deploy the stack: `npm run deploy`
+6. Now you have to deploy the stack: `npm run deploy`

+7. Finally you can access your AppSync Console in order to exercise the API (e.g.: https://us-east-1.console.aws.amazon.com/appsync/home?region=us-east-1#/apis)

 Notes:
-* This project uses [Lerna](https://lerna.js.org/) for the building of the monorepo.
+* This project uses [Lerna](https://lerna.js.org/) for building the monorepo.
 * We do not rebuild the code on deploy to improve the performance of the development workflow, so remember to run `npm run build && npm run deploy`.
 * We are explicitly not using the workspaces because we need the graphql-resolver-libraries to be in the node_modules subfolder for packaging.
-* There are useful GraphQL queries on [GRAPHQL-QUERIES.md](GRAPHQL-QUERIES.md)
+* There are useful GraphQL queries on the project wiki.

 ## Testing